mxagar/eda_fe_summary/README.md

 ## Feature Engineering

 - Always make a copy of the dataset if we change it: `df.copy()`.
-- Transformations: if variables have a `skew()` larger than 0.75.
+- Transformations: apply if variables have a `skew()` larger than 0.75.
 	- Target: usually the logarithm is applied: `df[col] = df[col].apply(np.log1p)`.
-		- That makes undoing the transformation very easy: `np.exp(pred)`.
+		- That makes undoing the transformation very easy: `np.exp(y_pred)`.
-		- If power transformations used (e.g., `boxcox`, `yeojohnson`), we need to save the params/transformer and make sure we know how to invert the transformation!
+		- If power transformations are used (e.g., `boxcox`, `yeojohnson`), we need to save the params/transformer and make sure we know how to invert the transformation!
-	- Predictor /independent variables: `scipy` or `sklearn` can be used for power transformations (e.g., `boxcox`, `yeojohnson`).
+	- Predictor / independent variables: `scipy` or `sklearn` can be used for power transformations (e.g., `boxcox`, `yeojohnson`).
-- Extract / create new features, more descriptive
+- Extract / create new features, more descriptive:
-	- Multiply different features if we suspect there might be an interaction
+	- Multiply different features if we suspect there might be an interaction.
 	- Divide different features, if the division has a meaning.
-	- Create categorical data from continuous it that has a meaning, e.g., daytime.
+	- Create categorical data from continuous if that has a meaning, e.g., daytime.
 	- Try polynomial features: `PolynomialFeatures()`.
 	- Create deviation factors from the mean of a numeric variable in groups or categories of another categorical variable.
+- Measure the cardinality of the categorical variables: how many catgeories they have.
+	- `data[cat_vars].nunique().sort_values(ascending=False).plot.bar(figsize=(12,5))`
 	- Replace categorical levels with few counts with `'other'`.
-- Feature encoding
+- Categorical feature encoding:
 	- One-hot encoding / dummy variables: `get_dummies()`.
+		- Alternative: `sklearn.preprocessing.OneHotEncoder`.
+		- In general, `sklearn` encoders are objects that can be saved and have attributes and methods: `classes_`, `transform()`, `inverse_transform()`, etc.
+	- Binarization: manually with `apply()`, `np.where()` or `sklearn.preprocessing.LabelBinarizer`.
+		- Usually very skewed variables are binarized.
+			- We can check the predictive strength of binarized variables with bar plots and T tests: we binarize and compute the mean & std. of the target according to the binary groups.
+		- `LabelBinarizer`: `fit([1, 2, 6, 4, 2]) -> transform([1, 6]): [[1, 0, 0, 0], [0, 0, 0, 1]]`.
+		- Sometimes it is necessary to apply this kind of multi-class binarization to the **target**.
+	- Also useful for the **target**: `sklearn.preprocessing.LabelEncoder`: `fit(["paris", "paris", "tokyo", "amsterdam"]) -> transform(["tokyo", "paris"]): [2, 1]`.
+	- Ordinal encoding: convert ordinal categories to `0,1,2,...`; but be careful: we're assuming the distance from one level to the next is the same -- Is it really so?
+Maybe it's better applying one-hot encoding?
+		- `sklearn` tools: `OrdinalEncoder`, `DictVectorizer`.
+	- There are many more tools: [Preprocessing categorical features](https://scikit-learn.org/stable/modules/preprocessing.html#preprocessing-categorical-features)
+	- If the target is binary and we want to encode categorical features, we can store the target ratios associated to each feature category level.
 - Train/test split: perform it before scaling the variables: `train_test_split()`.
 - Feature scaling: apply it if data-point distances are used in the model; fit the scaler only with the train split!
 	- `StandardScaler()`: subtract the mean and divide by the standard deviation; features are converted to standard normal viariables.
+Note that if dummy variables `[0,1]` passed, they are scaled, too.
+That should not be an issue,  but the interpretation is not as intuitive later on.
+Alternatives: use `MinMaxScaler()` or do not pass dummies to the scaler.
 	- `MinMaxScaler()`: a mapping with which the minimum value becomes 0, max becomes 1.
 This is senstive to outliers!
 	- `RobustScaler()`: IQR range is mapped to `[0,1]`, i.e., percentiles `25%, 75%`; thus, the scaled values go out from the `[0,1]` range.

 ## Feature Selection

 - We can measure sparsity of information with `PCA()`; if less variables explain most of the variance, we could drop some.
 - Select variables with L1 regularized regression (lasso): `SelectFromModel(Lasso())`.
-L1 regularization forces coefficients of less important variables to become 0; thus, we can remove them.
+	- L1 regularization forces coefficients of less important variables to become 0; thus, we can remove them.
-- Use pairplots to check multi-colinearity; correlated features are not good.
+- Use `sns.pairplot()` or similar to check multi-colinearity; correlated features are not good.
+- If the model is overfitting, consider dropping features.
+	- Ovefitting: when performance metric is considerably better with train split than in cross-validation/test split.

 ## Hypothesis Tests